Kendija Aparjode

-Kendija Aparjode (born 24 December 1996) is a Latvian luger, who competed at the 2018 Winter Olympics, where she finished 22nd in the women's singles.
+Kendija Aparjode (born 24 December 1996) is a Latvian luger, who competed at the Winter Olympics in 2018, 2022, and 2026; her best result was an 11th-place finish in the women's singles race in 2022.

 She started competing in the sport at the age of 13 and was part of the Latvian team that took the silver medal in the team relay at the 2015 European Junior Championships in Oberhof, Germany.
 She is the daughter of luger Aiva Aparjode and the sister of luger Kristers Aparjods.